Robert Tarjan: Computer science career

 Tarjan has been teaching at Princeton University since 1985.
 He has also held academic positions at Cornell University (1972–73), University of California, Berkeley (1973–1975), Stanford University (1974–1980), and New York University (1981–1985).
 He has also been a fellow of the NEC Research Institute (1989–1997).
 In April 2013 he joined Microsoft Research Silicon Valley in addition to the position at Princeton.
 In October 2014 he rejoined Intertrust Technologies as chief scientist.

 Tarjan has worked at AT&T Bell Labs (1980–1989), Intertrust Technologies (1997–2001, 2014–present), Compaq (2002) and Hewlett Packard (2006–2013).

 Algorithms and data structures

 Tarjan is known for his pioneering work on graph theory algorithms and data structures.
-Some of his well-known algorithms include Tarjan's off-line least common ancestors algorithm, and Tarjan's strongly connected components algorithm, and he was one of five co-authors of the median of medians linear-time selection algorithm.
+Some of his well-known algorithms include Tarjan's off-line least common ancestors algorithm, Tarjan's strongly connected components algorithm, and Tarjan's bridge-finding algorithm, and he was one of five co-authors of the median of medians linear-time selection algorithm.
 The Hopcroft–Tarjan planarity testing algorithm was the first linear-time algorithm for planarity testing.

 Tarjan has also developed important data structures such as the Fibonacci heap (a heap data structure consisting of a forest of trees), and the splay tree (a self-adjusting binary search tree; co-invented by Tarjan and Daniel Sleator).
 Another significant contribution was the analysis of the disjoint-set data structure; he was the first to prove the optimal runtime involving the inverse Ackermann function.